| Guidelines & Options to Coin Selling | |

 |

 Selling your US coins shouldn’t be a problem, assuming you own coins of marketable quality.
-(See our Bullish US Coins and Coin Value Tables sections for selecting high demand coins and our Coin Buying page for advice on where to find them).
+(See our Bullish US Coins and Coin Value Tables sections for selecting high demand coins and our Coin Buying page for advice on where to find them.
+The key date recommendations in the US Coin Types pages also highlights outstanding coins).
 There are many potential coin buyers out there, but let’s first talk about some basic guidelines.
 By taking them to heart, you will increase the chances of selling coins on your terms.
 Then we'll follow up with some of the best selling options available to you.
 Learn to grade coins.
 Grading

 accurately is essential to success in all aspects of the coin hobby.